-The eHealth Unit focuses on the use of new technologies, such as the internet, to improve health and health care.
+The eHealth Unit focuses on the use of new technologies, such as the internet and mobile phones, to improve health and health care.
 Areas of interest include using the internet to deliver self-management programmes for patients with long term conditions (e.g. diabetes, heart disease) and for health promotion (e.g. alcohol, sexual health).
-The unit also undertakes research on implementation of new technologies in the NHS and the impact of new technologies on health care professional - patient interactions.
-Contact Elizabeth Murray: Elizabeth.murray@ucl.ac.uk
+The unit also undertakes research on implementation of new technologies in the NHS and has a research stream which uses a range of qualitative methods to understand the impact of new technologies on health care professional - patient interactions.
+Contact Elizabeth Murray: Elizabeth.murray@ucl.ac.uk or Fiona Stevenson@ucl.ac.uk